dickensas/kotlin-gradle-templates/opengl-freeglut-freetype2/README.md

   * You will be needing FreeSans.ttf,
 this font can be downloaded from the official download site [GNU Free Font](http://ftp.gnu.org/gnu/freefont/freefont-ttf.zip) and put it inside the exe folder
-  * You need to execute this exe from the MSYS2 or cygwin terminal, otherwise many dll files need to be copied to this exe folder
+  * You need to execute this code executable from the MSYS2 or cygwin terminal, otherwise many dll files need to be copied to this exe folder

 ## References